 For huge servings of pizza, Pizza Rustica won’t disappoint.
 Mediterranean and Greek cuisine is served at Miami Mediterranean.
 Mexican food lovers will be delighted with the menu options at Taquiza.
 Those who are looking for acai bowls and other healthy juices, smoothies, and sandwiches, Under The Mango Tree is for you.

 Miami Beach is served by the Miami-Dade County Public Schools.
-Students attend North Beach Elementary, Treasure Island Elementary, South Pointe Elementary, Mater Beach Academy, Biscayne Elementary, Fienberg/Fisher K-8 Center, Nautilus Middle School, and Miami Beach Senior High School.
+Students attend North Beach Elementary, Treasure Island Elementary, South Pointe Elementary, Mater Beach Academy, Biscayne Elementary, Fienberg/Fisher K-8 Center, Nautilus Middle School, Air Base Elementary,and Miami Beach Senior High School.

 There are also a number of private schools in the area, such as Rabbi Alexander S. Gross Hebrew Academy, St. Patrick Catholic School, and Mechina High School.

-Public transportation is a reliable form of transportation in Miami Beach.
+Public transportation is a reliable means of getting around in Miami Beach.
 Many Metrobus lines connect to downtown Miami and the Metrorail.
-The Metrobus is also popular among commuters.

 There’s also the Airport-Beach Express, a direct-service bus line that brings passengers from Miami International Airport to various points in South Beach.

 The pedestrian-friendly Miami Beach has a biking culture.
 Decobike was launched in 2011 as a public bicycle sharing system that aims to have 1,000 bikes accessible from 100 stations throughout the Miami Beach area.